Iconostasis of the Cathedral of Hajdúdorog: Icons and tiers

-The 54 icons of the iconostasis were painted by Hittner and Szűts with egg tempera on arched wooden board.Bodorné Szent-Gály (1991) The painters followed the concepts of late Baroque and the compositions of Western icon painting.
+The 54 icons of the iconostasis were painted by Hittner and Szűts with egg tempera on arched wooden board.
+The painters followed the concepts of late Baroque and the compositions of Western icon painting.
 Besides Baroque, there are also some signs of late Mannerism with the icons' light and radiant colors, and busy scenes.
 Today all the paintings of the iconostasis have been restored close to their original state, thanks to the latest renovation completed in 2002.

 The placement of the icons on the iconostasis is governed by a number of guidelines and traditions.
 The rules can vary by region and period, but yet there is little room for major differences.
 The iconostasis of Hajdúdorog has five tiers reflecting the Slavic traditions of the era (Hajdúdorog at that time was part of the Greek Catholic Eparchy of Munkács): the Sovereign tier, the Feasts tier, the Apostles tier, the Prophets tier and the Calvary scene on the top.

 The most strictly regulated part of the iconostases is the lowest tier, the so-called Sovereign.
 It includes the three doors: the Royal Doors in the middle, and the so-called "Deacons' Doors" on the northern and southern parts.
 The Deacons' Doors are usually used by the deacons and the altar servers during the holy service.
 In Hajdúdorog the doors are decorated with images of archangels, following the traditions.
 The icon of Archangel Michael is on the northern door.
 He holds a flaming sword in his hand, protecting the sanctuary of the cathedral.
 On the southern door Gabriel is depicted.
 He holds a white lily in his right hand, symbolizing Mary's purity in the Annunciation.

 The Royal Doors or "Beautiful Gates" are definitely among the most emphasized parts of the iconostasis, as they lead directly to the main altar in the sanctuary.
 Its two wings are opened only during services and only ordained priests are allowed to cross it.
 The holy doors in Hajdúdorog are typical of Jankovits' works.
 On the iconostases he created, the holy doors have rich ornaments and a carved animal figure on top of each.
 In the town of Eger, Jankovits added a double-headed eagle to the top of the Royal Doors, in Budapest two doves decorate the gates, and in Hajdúdorog it is two ravens.
 The birds are holding an episcopal crown with a Greek cross on it.
 Ravens have multiple meanings in Christian art.
 The black bird symbolizes darkness and the underworld leading to the world of the dead.
 Alternatively it appears many times in the Bible as God's bird.
 It disappointed Noah, but ravens fed many saints, like Elijah, Benedict of Nursia or Paul of Thebes on God's demand.